Canon G1 X vs Sony A5100

 It is notable that the G1X has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the G1X and the A5100 have been discontinued, but can regularly be found used on ebay.
+The G1X was replaced by the Canon G1X Mark II, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X or the Sony A5100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.